hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/2300-setof.md

 ---
 # SET OF

-SET OF is an array of data element with the same data type.
+SET OF is a data type which defines attributes that are a set of data elements.
+All elements must contain the same data type.
 Indexing in SET OF start with 1.
-Since data isn't distributed it has to fit in the memory.
+Since data isn't distributed it has to fit in memory.

 ## Syntax